 Two teams from the Department of Mechanical Engineering at UNIST made a splendid achievement of winning second and third places at the recent ‘Autonomous Flight Technology Competition in Battlefield Situations.’

-Professor Oh Hyun-dong’s team and Professor Kwon Chul-hyun’s team won the second and third places, respectively.
-The first place went to UB-PI, a company, specialized in drones.
+Professor Hyondong Oh’s team and Professor Cheolhyeon Kwon’s team won second and third places, respectively.
+The first place went to UB-PI, a company that specialized in drones.